 When the superior court receives a late notice of appeal, the clerk must mark it “Received [date] but not filed” and notify the party who submitted it that was not filed, because it was late.
 There are, however, two recognized situations in which a notice of appeal filed more than 60 calendar days after the judgment is considered timely under the doctrine of “constructive filing”:

 When an incarcerated defendant reasonably relies on the attorney’s promises or representation that the attorney will timely file the notice of appeal, but the attorney fails to do so, the notice may be considered timely.

 When a Notice of Appeal is filed, the superior court clerk must promptly send a notification of the filing to the attorney of record for each party, to any unrepresented defendant, to the reviewing court clerk, to each court reporter, and to any primary reporter or reporting supervisor.

 A writ is an extraordinary remedy only available when a party has no other adequate remedy at law, such as an appeal.
 Writs are a procedure for the reviewing court to review a legal issue.
-Typical writs include the writ of habeas corpus and the writ of mandamus.
-Writs can be used to go outside the court record and can include new evidence.
+Writs are orders from higher courts to lower courts, agencies, or persons.
+They are requested through a petition filed in the court being asked to issue the writ.
+Typical writs include the writ of habeas corpus, writ of prohibition, and writ of mandamus.

 The Law Office of Shep Zebberman is committed to defending your rights and your freedom.
 If you need help and you are looking to hire an appellate attorney for representation, we invite you to contact us.
 We can provide a free consultation.
 We have local offices in Los Angeles County and in Orange County.
 Contact our offices at (855) 770-1836 for a free consultation.